 Open Electricity Market is a government initiative to liberalize the retail power market in Singapore.
 Thirteen companies are offering various fixed and flexible rates.
 Government-owned SP Group/SP Services1 will still manage the power grid and distribution.
-A recent report suggests that 40% of households switched to a private retailer and many enjoy a savings of 30% .2
+Recent statistics suggest that 49% of households switched to a private retailer to enjoy the savings.2

 This post is an attempt to help you decide to switch and choose a retailer for a residential connection.
 As the number of retailers and options is relatively high, the comparison is time-consuming and confusing.
 However, I attempt to list popular options by considering the most important factor – price.
 If you want more information on a specific plan, please refer to the retailer website after reading the “Additional Information” section below.

 The current rate charged by SP Services is ‘regulated tariff’ which is adjusted each quarter based on fuel cost (see “Additional information” section).
 The regulated tariff for Apr-Jun-2021 is 24.13 cents per kWh (including GST).
 The standard pricing plans offered by retailers are fixed-rate (for six months, 1, 2 or 3 years) and fixed discount rate (a fixed % discount, e.g., 23% on the regulated tariff).